HIIM-PERINEDO/zagreb_dhcp/README.md

 ## Structural pipeline in /sMRI
 To process the sMRI data with the main purpose to achieve tissue segmenation for the 5TT framework in MRtrix and anatomical parcellations for structural dMRI connectiviy analysis.

-Data is processed with the DrawEM algorithm: https://github.com/MIRTK/DrawEM
+Data is processed with [DrawEM version 1.3](https://github.com/MIRTK/DrawEM)

 dhcp-structural-pipeline: https://github.com/BioMedIA/dhcp-structural-pipeline